National Weather Service United States Department of Commerce

 After touching down, an estimated F2 tornado moved northeast along the eastern edge of Watertown, where a barn was destroyed, and debris was scattered for a half mile.
 Two homes were leveled 5 miles northeast of Watertown.
 Near Waverly, one person was injured in the destruction of a flour mill.
 This tornado was estimated to be on the ground for about 15 miles.

-Several supercell thunderstorms rolled southeast from northwest South Dakota into central South Dakota bringing large hail, damaging winds, and flash flooding during the late afternoon and evening hours.
-The large hail, up to baseball size, and high winds killed a large number of birds, pheasants, grouse, and rabbits.
-Thousands of acres of grassland and cropland along with many shelter belts received minor to major damage in Stanley and Hughes County.
-The large hail also knocked out many windows and damaged the siding of tens of buildings and homes in both Stanley and Hughes counties.
+Several supercell thunderstorms rolled southeast from northwest South Dakota into central South Dakota, bringing large hail, damaging winds, and flash flooding during the late afternoon and evening hours.
+The large hail, up to baseball size, and high winds killed many birds, pheasants, grouse, and rabbits.
+Thousands of acres of grassland, cropland, and shelter belts received minor to significant damage in Stanley and Hughes County.
+The large hail also knocked out many windows and damaged the siding of several buildings and homes in both Stanley and Hughes counties.
 Many roads and cropland were also affected by flash flooding throughout Hughes and Stanley counties.
 Very heavy rain of over 3 inches caused flash flooding in many parts of Pierre into the early morning hours.
 Many roads were reportedly flooded with 1 to 2 feet of water.
 Several homes in southeast Pierre received sewer backup.
 Also, several houses on Grey Goose Road received flood damage.
-A Federal Disaster Declaration was issued for Hughes and Stanley counties mainly for the flooding.
+A Federal Disaster Declaration was issued for Hughes and Stanley counties, mainly regarding the flooding.
 Tennis ball hail broke most of the west side windows out of the house near Mission Ridge in Stanley County.
-Hail up to the size of baseballs fell in Pierre breaking some windows out of homes and vehicles.
-Very heavy rains of 2 to 4 inches fell across much of Stanley County causing extensive flash flooding.
+Hail up to the size of baseballs fell in Pierre, breaking some windows out of homes and vehicles.
+Heavy rains of 2 to 4 inches fell across much of Stanley County, causing extensive flash flooding.
 Seventeen roads also sustained some form of damage from the flooding.